How Test to Treat Works for Individuals and Families

 locations where the antivirals are distributed.

 Step 1: Get Tested

-Get tested for COVID-19 at a Test to Treat site or bring your test results from an at-home test, a pharmacy, or your health care provider with you to your visit.
+Get tested for COVID-19 at a Test to Treat site or discuss your positive test results from an at-home test or other testing location.

 Step 3: Get Treated